philgyford/ansible-multi-django/README.md

 You'll need to alter `roles/apps/vars/main.yml` to reflect the websites (called "apps" here you want to install).
 Each item in the list has one or more of these elements:

-* `app_directory`: Where its git repo, if any, will be checked out to.
+* `app_directory`: Required.
+Where its git repo will be checked out to.
 A single directory name that will be put within `apps_path` (defined in an `env_vars/*.yml` file).

+* `django_settings_file`: Optional.
+If this is a Django site, this is the path to the settings file to use within the repo. eg `myapp/settings/production.py`.
+If this and `virtualenv_name` are defined then the Django `syncdb`, `migrate` and `collectstatic` management commands will be run.

-* `git_repo`: The `https://github.com...` path to the git repository.
+* `git_repo`: Optional.
+The `https://github.com...` path to the git repository.
 It won't work with a `git@github.com...` path.
-Requires that `app_directory` is set, or else nothing will be checked out.
+Although optional, not much will happen without this.

-* `git_repo_branch`: The name of the branch to check out.
+* `git_repo_branch`: Optional.
+The name of the branch to check out.
 If omitted, defaults to `master`.

-* `pip_requirements_file`: If the app has a pip requirements file, set the path to it within the repo here. eg, `requirements.txt`.
+* `pip_requirements_file`: Optional.
+If the app has a pip requirements file, set the path to it within the repo here. eg, `requirements.txt`.
 Otherwise, omit this.
 If set, and `app_directory` and `virtualenv` are also set, the python packages will be installed.

-* `virtualenv`: If this is a python app, specify a unique name for its virtualenv.
+* `virtualenv_name`: Optional.
+If this is a python app, specify a unique name for its virtualenv.

 ## Vagrant